 Graphics Card (GPU)

-All our picks have at least 8GB of DDR4 RAM, which is the least amount of RAM you should get for gaming in 2018.
+All our picks have at least 8GB of DDR4 RAM, which is quite common for the price.
+Ideally you would want 16GB but this is one of those trade-offs compared to building this yourself.
 If you’re unsure how much RAM is too much, you can head over to our ”How Much RAM Do You Need for Gaming?” article to invest wisely.

 For $800, it’s possible you’ll want to make some upgrades to components in the near future.
 The list we have should give you a lot of options for upgrade.
 When considering future-proofing, you will often want to prioritize a powerful CPU since most PC compatibility revolves around it.